-In this post I’m sharing the 10 best locations for your engagement photos in SF.
+In this post I’m sharing the 36 best engagement photography locations in San Francisco.
 The places on this list are San Francisco spots that are amazing for wedding or engagement photos.
 What makes spots for couples photos any different from general cool photo spots?
 Well, for one thing, they each have a wide variety of areas to shoot in, making for diverse imagery.

 Secondly, they are not crowded for the most part, lending themselves well to engagement or wedding photos.
 Think: less waiting around for others to finish up their shoots, fewer people in the background of your shots!
 These are also great for San Francisco City Hall wedding photo locations.
 I also have a list of places that are even CLOSER to City Hall though, for added convenience!

 In this detailed post, I’ve included plenty of hidden San Francisco gems as well as the well-known spots.
 Enjoy!

 Sound good?
 OK, let’s go!